Ralph Francis Stearley

 Ralph Francis Stearley, CBE, (July 25, 1898 – February 3, 1973) was a United States Army and Air Force officer.
 He is best known as a general in the United States Army Air Forces during World War II.
-Stearly was born at Brazil, Indiana, in 1898.
+Stearly was born in Brazil, Indiana, in 1898.
 He graduated from the United States Military Academy at West Point, New York, and was commissioned a second lieutenant in the cavalry on November 1, 1918.
 He transferred to the Air Service in 1925 and commanded the IX Tactical Air Command during the last two months of the war in Europe, supporting the United States First Army during combat operations in Europe.

 Education

-After graduation, he remained at the Academy until the following July, when he made a tour of battlefields in Europe.
+After graduation, he remained at the academy until the following July, when he made a tour of battlefields in Europe.
 Upon his return to the United States in October 1919, he entered the Cavalry School at Fort Riley, Kansas, from which he graduated the following July.
 He then joined the 4th Cavalry at Fort Brown, Texas.

 He entered Yale University in New Haven, Connecticut, in August 1921 and after completing the communications engineering course in June 1922 was assigned to the 4th Cavalry at Fort McIntosh, Texas.
 In March 1923 he joined the 1st Signal Troop of the 1st Cavalry at Fort Bliss, Texas.